reidycolm/MS1-Project/README.md

 #### Design

 * **Colour Scheme** - The primary colours used were steelblue and white.
-I chose these as I left artistically they worked quite well and steelblue was very similiar to an ocean colour which I felt was sutible.
+I chose these as I feft artistically they worked quite well and steelblue was very similiar to an ocean colour which I thought was sutible.

-* **Typography** - The font style used on this projecy was Lora which I sourced from Google Fonts.
+* **Typography** - The font style used on this project was Lora which I sourced from Google Fonts.

 * **Images** - I picked three clear, large images to use in the carousel slider.
 I wanted the person visiting the site to immediately be drawn to them and become aware that they were the locations that the tours were based on.